 - Martine Levy

-The UN team, Paris works closely with the UN Educational, Scientific and Cultural Organization (UNESCO) to establish a permanent partnership.
-Martine Levy is currently the Chairman of the Liaison Committee NGO-UNESCO.
+The UN team, Paris works closely with the United Nations Educational, Scientific and Cultural Organization (UNESCO) to establish a permanent partnership.